curious-pm/AI-Workflows-for-Product-Managers/presentation.md

 # Pro-Tip to Learn from Session

-- Don't focus on Prompts, but the Possibilities
+- Don't focus on Prompts, but the Unlimited Possibilities
 - Ask or Share anything you know in Chat
 - 👍 or 👎 during session as feedback

 ---

+## On scale of 1 to 10, how integrated is AI in your Professional Workflow?

+---

+# AI in Work

+- No workflow is untested
+- ChatGPT < Gemini < Claude3
+- Get a Pro Version if you are Working Professional

+---

 # Intro

 - Good as Starting Point for Work, will never replace humans.
-- The nature of work will change.
+- The nature of work will change, productivity improved by 40%.
-- Improved productivity by 40%
 - Work won't reduce for Individuals, the quality of Output will Improve with better Efficiency (Time, Resources etc.)
 - Supercharge PMs who uses it, and help them be more Strategic rather than day to day tasks.